 Customers can now scan and pack their goods at one of the store’s self-service registers, then pay by scanning the QR code provided with their smartphone using the Walmart barcode scanner at checkout and the Walmart Pay app.

-Customers can save 5% on purchases when using their Capital OneTM Walmart RewardsTM card, which connects the QR code payment option to Walmart’s larger omnichannel strategy.
+Customers can save 5% on purchases using their Capital OneTM Walmart RewardsTM card, which connects the QR code payment option to Walmart’s larger omnichannel strategy.

 Donation Point Go